Tanu-N-Prabhu/Python/Python Coding Interview Prep/Crack Python Interviews Like a Pro!.md

 Mutable Objects (list, dict, set)

-✅ Can be modified after creation
+* Can be modified after creation.
-✅ Stored in memory at the same location even after modification
+* Stored in memory at the same location even after modification.
-❌ Not hashable (can’t be used as dictionary keys)
+* Not hashable (can’t be used as dictionary keys).
-✅ Changes affect all references pointing to the object
+* Changes affect all references pointing to the object.
-✅ Efficient when frequent modifications are needed
+* Efficient when frequent modifications are needed.

 Immutable Objects (int, str, tuple)

-❌ Cannot be modified after creation
+* Cannot be modified after creation
-❌ Every modification creates a new object in memory
+* Every modification creates a new object in memory
-✅ Hashable (can be used as dictionary keys)
+* Hashable (can be used as dictionary keys)
-✅ Changes do not affect other references
+* Changes do not affect other references
-❌ Can be inefficient if modified frequently
+* Can be inefficient if modified frequently

-> 💡 Fun Fact: Python reuses small immutable objects (like numbers -5 to 256 and short strings) to save memory!
+> Fun Fact: Python reuses small immutable objects (like numbers -5 to 256 and short strings) to save memory!

 ---